zitongcharliedeng/MockTechTest/README.md

 # How to run #

-In shell, run "npm install" to install required packages In shell, run "npm test" to start the bestElevators.test.js test suite
+In shell, run "npm install" to install required packages.

+In shell, run "npm test" to start the bestElevators.test.js test suite.